NREL/resstock/docs/source/usage_instructions.rst

 Another example:
-``openstudio run -w workflow/template-stochastic-schedules.osw`` This run includes the automatic generation of a CSV file with stochastic occupancy schedules that are used in the EnergyPlus simulation.
+``openstudio run -w workflow/template-stochastic-schedules.osw`` This workflow automatically generates a CSV file with stochastic occupancy schedules before running the EnergyPlus simulation.

+And another example:
+``openstudio run -w workflow/template-build-hpxml-and-stocastic-schedules.osw`` This workflow builds an HPXML file on the fly from building description inputs in the OSW, then automatically generates a CSV file with stochastic occupancy schedules, and finally runs the EnergyPlus simulation.

 Outputs
 ~~~~~~~